WiVRn/WiVRn/docs/building.md

 export ANDROID_HOME=~/Android
 export JAVA_HOME=/usr/lib/jvm/java-17-openjdk/

-./gradlew assembleStandardRelease
+./gradlew assembleRelease
 ```

-Outputs will be in `build/outputs/apk/standard/release/WiVRn-standard-release.apk`
+Outputs will be in `build/outputs/apk/release/WiVRn-release.apk`

 #### Install apk with adb
 Before using adb you must enable usb debugging on your device: